 Trustees have implemented a number of systems to assess and mitigate the risks that the Academy Trust faces in relation to all the areas mentioned above.
 During 2020, a Sussex Learning Trust Covid 19 risk register was created with full details on the actions taken on how the financial and operational effects of the virus and the control measures relating to the virus affected the principal risks and uncertainties facing the Academy Trust during the reporting period.
+This risk register has remained under review in 2020/21.

 As part of a long-term strategic approach to risk management; the trustees have developed, and will maintain, a risk register identifying the major areas of risk to which the Academy Trust and its member academies are exposed.
 The register identifies actions and procedures to mitigate those risks.
-This register is being developed and monitored by the CEO, Business and Finance Director, Head of Finance and by Board of Trustees and via the Local Governing bodies and Audit committee.
+This register is being developed and monitored by the CEO, Business and Finance Director, Head of Finance and by Board of Trustees and via the Local Governing bodies and Audit & Risk committee.
 The principal risks facing the Academy Trust at a strategic level are outlined below in the principal risks and uncertainties section; those facing the Academy at an operational level are addressed by its systems and by internal financial and other controls; for further details see the Governance Statement below.